-Demand Expressions per capita, or Demand per capita in short, enables an easy comparison of content popularity across all markets, by scaling the Demand Expression metric according to a country's population.
+Demand Expressions per capita (DEx/c), or demand per capita in short, enables an easy comparison of content demand across all markets, by scaling the Demand Expression metric according to a country's population.

-In doing so, the demand for a specific title in one country can be compared with its demand in another country, on a straight-line basis.
-For example, if the Demand per capita for a title is 50 in market A, and 25 in market B, then it can be said that this title has twice as much Demand in market A compared to market B.
+The demand for a specific title in one country can therefore be compared with its demand in another country, on a straight-line basis.
+For example, if the demand per capita for a title is 50 in market A, and 25 in market B, then it can be said that this title has twice as much demand in market A compared to market B.

 How is Demand per capita calculated?